Shrimp Burgers

 • Mayonnaise: Adds moisture and richness to the shrimp mixture, helping bind everything together.
 Always use good-quality mayo, like Hellmann’s or Duke’s.

-• Cayenne pepper: Adds a subtle kick of heat to balance the flavors.
+• Cayenne pepper and fresh scallions: The cayenne adds a subtle kick of heat to balance the flavors while the scallions contribute a mild fresh onion flavor.

 • Vegetable oil: Used for sautéing the patties and getting them crispy and golden.

-• Hamburger buns: Serve as the base and top for the shrimp burgers, toasted if desired, for added texture.
-Use brioche burgers to take this dish up a notch.
+• Hamburger buns: Serve as the base and top for the shrimp burgers.
+I highly recommend toasting them for added texture.
+If you want to take things up a notch, use brioche burgers for their tasty buttery sweet flavor.

 • Jump to the printable recipe for precise measurements

-Spread tartar sauce evenly among the bun bottoms, then place the burgers and lettuce on top.
+Step 9: Assemble and Serve.
+Spread the tartar sauce evenly among the bun bottoms, add the burgers and the lettuce on top.
 Cover with the bun tops and serve.

 Shrimp burger on parchment paper.